-It was October 20, 2025, when I finally admitted the concrete had won.
-For thirty years, I’d been the guy blowing the whistle in suburban Phoenix, coaching track and basketball on floors that have zero give.
-I never stretched—I was the PE teacher, I was supposed to be the one telling other people to stretch.
-But that morning, my left knee decided to wake me up at 3 AM with a throb that felt like a heartbeat in the wrong place.
-I realized then that my joints weren't just 'tight'; they were staging a full-scale mutiny.
+It was mid-November last year when the concrete finally won the long game.
+For three decades, I was the guy with the whistle in suburban Phoenix, coaching track and basketball on floors that have absolutely zero give.
+I was the PE teacher—the guy who was supposed to be the ambassador of stretching—and yet, I never once touched my toes unless I was demonstrating what the kids should be doing.
+That arrogance caught up to me when my left knee started waking me up in the early hours of the morning with a throb that felt like a heartbeat in the wrong place.

-Before we get into the game film, full transparency: this site uses affiliate links.
-If you buy something through these links, I earn a commission at no extra cost to you.
-I only recommend joint supplements I have personally tested and tracked in my own notebook over the last six months.
-I'm not a doctor—I have zero medical training unless you count thirty years of taping ankles and telling kids to walk off a cramp.
-Always check with your own doctor before you start messing with your routine.
+Before we look at the game film from my last 160 days, let’s get the locker room talk out of the way.
+This site uses affiliate links, which means I earn a commission at no extra cost to you if you buy something through them.
+I only recommend supplements I’ve actually put through the wringer and tracked in my spiral notebook.
+Also, I’m not a doctor or a physical therapist.
+I have zero medical training unless you count thirty years of taping ankles and telling freshmen to walk off a cramp.
+Always check with your own doctor before you start messing with your daily routine.

 The Tracking System (My 'Game Film')

-When my doctor told me I had 'osteoarthritis' and suggested supplements before anything invasive, I did what any coach does: I started a notebook.
-My wife thinks it’s obsessive—she’s not wrong—but you can’t fix what you don’t measure.
-I decided to track three specific things every single morning for 160 days: Stiffness Rating (1-10), the Stairs Test (whether I could go down the stairs alternating feet or if I had to go one step at a time like a toddler), and the Dog Ball Test (can I pick up the ball for my Lab without groaning?).
+When the doctor gave me the osteoarthritis diagnosis and suggested trying supplements before looking at anything invasive, I did what any coach does: I started a notebook.
+My wife says it’s obsessive—she’s not wrong—but you can’t fix what you don’t measure.
+If you don't have data, you're just a guy with an opinion.
+I decided to track three specific 'stats' every single morning: my Stiffness Rating (1-10), the Stairs Test (could I go down the stairs alternating feet, or was it a one-step-at-a-time situation?), and the Dog Ball Test (can I pick up the ball for my Lab without groaning?).

-On October 20, 2025, the stats were grim.
-Stiffness was a solid 8/10.
-The stairs were a 'left-foot-first' affair every single morning.
-And the dog ball?
+When I started this journey last winter, the stats were ugly.
+My stiffness was a solid 8 out of 10.
+The stairs were a 'left-foot-first' affair every morning, and the dog ball?
 Let’s just say the dog was getting very bored because I wasn't bending down for anything.
-I started testing different formulas, looking for something that would actually move the needle.
+I realized that my joints weren't just 'tight'—they were dehydrated.
+After 30 years of pounding on concrete, I didn't need a miracle; I needed a maintenance plan.

 Lesson 1: The Warm-up Period is Longer Than You Think

-The biggest mistake I see people make—and I made it too at first—is expecting a supplement to work like an ibuprofen.
+The biggest mistake I see people make—and I fell into this trap myself early on—is expecting a supplement to work like an ibuprofen.
 It doesn't.
-You don't take a pill and feel better twenty minutes later.
-In my notebook, the first 30 days of any new supplement usually showed absolutely zero change.
-It’s like a freshman basketball team; you don't judge the season based on the first week of practice.
+You don't take a capsule and feel better twenty minutes later.
+In my notebook, the first few weeks of any new supplement usually showed zero change.
+It’s like a freshman basketball team; you don't judge the entire season based on the first week of practice.
 You’re building a foundation.

-I spent the first month of my journey trying a generic drugstore brand.
-My notebook entry for November 15, 2025, simply says: 'Still stiff.
+I spent the first month trying a generic drugstore brand.
+My notebook entry from mid-December simply says: 'Still stiff.
 Still groaning.
-Waste of $20.'
-I realized that the cheap stuff often lacks the 'lubrication' aspect my joints were screaming for after three decades on concrete.
-It wasn't until I started my first 60 days testing Joint Genesis that I noticed a shift in the 'quality' of the movement, not just a reduction in the ache.
+Waste of money.'
+I realized that the cheap stuff often lacks the 'lubrication' aspect my joints were screaming for.
+It wasn't until I started looking into the concept of 'joint jelly'—or what the science guys call hyaluronic acid—that the needle actually started to move.
+I eventually found that Joint Genesis was the first thing that actually changed the 'quality' of the movement, not just the level of the ache.

 Lesson 2: Consistency Over Intensity